 Previously, U.S. citizens did not need a passport to visit Mexico.
 You could visit Mexico without a passport.
 However, the issue now is getting back into the United States without a passport.

-Previously, U.S. Citizens did not need a passport to visit Mexico.
-You could visit Mexico without a passport, but the issue now is getting back into the U.S. without a valid passport.
-As of 2010, the U.S. government has required all U.S. citizens to carry a passport when beyond the border limits of Mexico.
-This includes minors, toddlers, and all adults.
-While you may be able to get into Mexico without showing proper identification, you will need it when you want to return to the U.S.
+In 2010, the U.S. government began requiring all U.S. citizens (e.g., minors, toddlers, and all adults) to carry a U.S. passport when beyond the border limits of Mexico.
+While you may be able to get into Mexico without showing proper identification, you will need it when you want to return to the United States.

 Travel Mexico and Visa Requirements

-We highly recommend reviewing the U.S. Department of State Travel Advisory before traveling overseas.
-Parts of Mexico have had continuous travel warning by the U.S. government.
-While millions of travelers enjoy Mexico every year without any issues at all, it’s always best to do your research before any travel abroad.
-Also, make sure to know where the closest Embassy or Consulate is when you travel overseas.
+While parts of Mexico have constant travel warnings by the U.S. government, millions of travelers visit Mexico every year without any issues.
+So, it is always best to do your research before traveling abroad.
+Also, be sure to know the location of the closest U.S. Embassy or Consulate when you travel abroad.